Use Your Sharp Language Skills to Bag These 5 Jobs That Require German

-You’ll be an asset to employers, as not only can you communicate with a wider market, but learning a language will have helped develop your analytical and linguistic skills.
+You’ll be an asset to employers, as not only can you communicate with a wider market, but learning a language also helps you develop your analytical and linguistic skills.

-Been meaning to polish your resume?
-It’s time to add your German knowledge to it.
-In this blog post I’ll show you how you can use them to bag your dream job!
+In this blog post, I’ll show you how you can use them to bag your dream German-speaking job!

 Things to Remember When Applying for a German Job